pawlobanano/et-legacy-events-discord-bot/README.md

-## Wolfenstein: Enemy Territory Legacy Events Discord bot
+## Tournament Discord Bot
 A helper tool for tournaments management.
+With use of the Google Sheets as a database.
+Inspired by community Draft Cup started on a Discord channel for the game of Wolfenstein: Enemy Territory Legacy.

 ### Screenshot examples
 `!cup edition 1` | `!cup team e` | `!cup teams` | Google Sheets UI